Frequently Asked Questions for Consumers

 - State license — Issued by a government agency; carries legal authority to perform regulated work; required by statute in most jurisdictions; subject to disciplinary action by a licensing board.

-- Directory certification — Issued by a private-sector network; confirms that documentation standards were met at time of review; does not carry regulatory enforcement authority; subject to network-level review and removal.
+- Provider Network certification — Issued by a private-sector network; confirms that documentation standards were met at time of review; does not carry regulatory enforcement authority; subject to network-level review and removal.

-A provider can hold a valid state license without a directory listing, and a listed provider must hold the applicable state license to qualify for listing.
+A provider can hold a valid state license without a provider network provider, and a verified provider must hold the applicable state license to qualify for provider.
 The two credentials are complementary, not interchangeable.

-Does listing in this directory constitute an endorsement or guarantee of work quality?
+Does provider in this network constitute an endorsement or guarantee of work quality?

-How does this directory differ from a general online business listing?
+How does this provider network differ from a general online business provider?

-General online business directories aggregate listings without systematic license verification, insurance confirmation, or ongoing compliance monitoring.
-The Certified Service Authority directory applies a defined qualification threshold at entry and at renewal, as described in the Renewal and Recertification Requirements page.
-Providers who allow their documentation to lapse do not retain active listing status.
+General online business networks aggregate providers without systematic license verification, insurance confirmation, or ongoing compliance monitoring.
+The Certified Service Authority provider network applies a defined qualification threshold at entry and at renewal, as described in the Renewal and Recertification Requirements page.
+Providers who allow their documentation to lapse do not retain active provider status.